Wintellect/MSLearn/Introduction to Git/includes/5-collaborate-using-pull.md

 ## Clone a repository

 The proper way to copy a repo is to *clone* it with the [`git clone`](https://git-scm.com/docs/git-clone) command.
 To simulate Alice cloning your repo onto her computer, you'll create a directory named "Alice" on your computer and clone your project directory into there.
 In real life, you would accomplish this by setting up a network share or a remote reachable by URL.
-(More about this later.)
+(More on this in a moment.)

 1. Create a directory named "Alice" to clone the repo into.
 It must *not* be a subdirectory of your project directory, so `cd` up to the parent directory from your project directory to make "Alice" a sibling of the project directory.
 Then `cd` into the "Alice" directory: